 I decided I’d adopt the European lifestyle tonight and walk to the grocery store.
 A couple of things caught my attention on the journey…..

 I attended the First Thursday Arts Walk last night.
-I missed the one in February since it fell on moving day for me, so it was good to have the… Read more Seattle Arts Walk – March 2014 →
+I missed the one in February since it fell on moving day for me, so it was good to have the privilege to see more work of the amazing artists in Seattle.
+I decided to take a different route this month.
+First stop was Frederick Holmes […]

 In going through some old photos tonight, I came across this one that I took on a street corner in NYC.
-With only a second to capture it before the… Read more Love That Transcends Species →
+With only a second to capture it before the light changed, it is what it is photographically, but it warms my heart every time I see it.

 but his grief is affecting his vision a bit; Duchess was a show “OFF” ;)